damiel-hub/fan-inverse-forward-methods/README.md

-## Key Algorithms Used
+## Key algorithms used

-1. **Visibility Polygon Algorithm**: Used to obtain visibility polygon and compute shortest path distances from the apex.
+1. **Visibility polygon algorithm**: Used to obtain visibility polygon and compute shortest path distances from the apex.
 We implemented the [Python binding](https://github.com/tsaoyu/PyVisiLibity) of [VisiLibity 1](http://www.VisiLibity.org), originally developed by [Yu Cao](https://www.tsaoyu.com/).
 The implementation was modified in [Commit 0873a76](https://github.com/damiel-hub/fan-inverse-forward-methods/commit/0873a7673f9fa7b588234915ffc3a4eabcbf8882) to record the semi-apexes of the visibility polygon.

-2. **Contouring Algorithm**: For extracting fan boundaries from topographic data we using the [scikit-image](https://github.com/scikit-image/scikit-image) module in Python.
+2. **Contouring algorithm**: For extracting fan boundaries from topographic data we using the [scikit-image](https://github.com/scikit-image/scikit-image) module in Python.

-3. **Point-in-Polygon Algorithm**: Determines which points lie inside a given polygon.
+3. **Point-in-polygon algorithm**: Determines which points lie inside a given polygon.
 We use the fast point-in-polygon algorithm developed by [Engwirda (2020)](https://github.com/dengwirda/inpoly-python) and described in [Kepner et al. (2020)](https://arxiv.org/abs/2005.03156).
 For easier installation, we use the version by [Hans Alemão](https://github.com/hansalemaos), which adds automatic compilation of the fast kernels from the original [inpoly-python](https://github.com/dengwirda/inpoly-python#fast-kernels) by Engwirda (2020).

-## Repository Implementation
+## Repository implementation

 This repository contains Python code that translates the original MATLAB implementation of the **forward method** and develops the **inverse method** for reconstructing fan profile from observed topography.

+## Dependencies
+- VisiLibity, GDAL and the packages listed in the [requirements.txt](https://github.com/damiel-hub/fan-inverse-forward-methods/blob/main/setup/requirements.txt) file are required Python dependencies.

-# Setup Guide (Step-by-Step)
+# Setup guide (step-by-step)

 1. **Install prerequisite software**
     - Anaconda: [Install tutorial](https://www.jcchouinard.com/install-python-with-anaconda-on-windows/),